vanHeemstraSystems/flask-monopoly/100/README.md

 ## 1100 - What is the Waiting Room?

-When a Player choosieds to Join a Game, (s)he will have to wait in the Waiting Room until the Organizer allows the Player to play.
+When a Player chooses to Join a Game, (s)he will have to wait in the Waiting Room until the Organizer allows the Player to play.

 MORE